-During the course of a conversation, students may disclose details of serious financial isues which they are undergoing due to a sudden change in their circumstances (e.g. redundancy in the family / sudden illness of a family member etc.).
+During the course of a conversation, students may disclose details of serious financial issues which they are undergoing due to a sudden change in their circumstances (e.g. redundancy in the family / sudden illness of a family member etc.).
 Student Support & Development administers a Student Assistance Fund (ESF-funded) for students who encounter financial difficulties, which may lead to difficulty in continuing with or concentrating on their studies.
+Students may also apply for the fund if they have difficulties buying the technology they need to learn remotely this year.